MahwishRehman/MahwishRehman/README.md

 👋 Hi, I’m @MahwishRehman.
 👀 I’m interested in learning all about QA Engineer.
-🌱 I’m currently learning Selenium.
 ⚡ Fun fact: I love to cook, arrange family get toghether and travel around the world :D

 <!---